SerjioFernandes/freightpro-fmcsa-api/README-LOCAL-SETUP.md

-# FreightPro Local Development Setup
+# CargoLume Local Development Setup

 ## Quick Start (No Python Required)

 ### Option 1: Direct File Opening
-1. Navigate to your FreightPro folder: `C:\Users\HAYK\Desktop\FreightPro`
+1. Navigate to your CargoLume folder: `C:\Users\HAYK\Desktop\CargoLume`
 2. Double-click on `index.html` to open it directly in your browser
-3. The website will open at: `file:///C:/Users/HAYK/Desktop/FreightPro/index.html`
+3. The website will open at: `file:///C:/Users/HAYK/Desktop/CargoLume/index.html`

 **Note:** Some features might not work perfectly with file:// protocol, but the main functionality will work.